The start of a long journey

 Waldmann can be seen here in the centre with two of his collaborators.
 To the left of Waldmann is Michael Clark and to his right is Geoff Hale.
 Credit: Cambridge Enterprise.

 Supported by a programme grant from the Medical Research Council (MRC) 'Immunobiology of bone marrow transplantation', 1980, Waldmann was joined in his project by a number of other young researchers.
 Eager to join in on the cutting edge of immunological research, each of these individuals brought different expertise to the project.
 This included his doctoral student, Stephen Cobbold, a biochemist by training and Geoff Hale, a post-doctoral protein chemist.
 He was also helped by Alan Munro, his former doctoral supervisor, based in the Pathology Department.
 Also joining him were Don Metcalfe, who came to Cambridge on a sabbatical from Walter and Eliza Institute of Medical Research in Melbourne, and the post-doctoral cellular biologists Suzanne Watt and Hoang Trang.
 All three were experts in blood stem cells.
-Another important team member was Michael Clark, a biochemist who joined after completing a completing a doctorate with Milstein.
+Another important team member was Michael Clark, a biochemist who joined after completing a doctorate with Milstein.

 Waldmann began working with his colleagues on the development of the first monoclonal antibodies in late 1979.
 They started the ball rolling by immunising a rat with a human lymphocyte.
 The rat's spleen cells were then fused with a rat myeloma cell line, known as Y3/Ag1.2.3, which had been recently developed by Giovanni Galfré and Bruce Wright at the LMB.